Landozo/LumiaExpansionPacks/OtherChanges/FeedbackandFeatureTesting/LandoFeedback3.2test2.md

 Maybe even add a line to it like "If the ooc calls for stopping the narrative, skip to step 10 of the checklist."
 I've noticed it go through the rest of the zipbomb saying shit like "not relevant" over and over.

-## Zipbomb Step Swaps
+## ~~Zipbomb Step Swaps~~

-Remember to swap steps 6 and 7 in the zipbomb (like you did in the other CoT).
-This will also mean you can remove the "autonomy check" line in old step 6 since it comes before the planning step now.
+~~Remember to swap steps 6 and 7 in the zipbomb (like you did in the other CoT).
+This will also mean you can remove the "autonomy check" line in old step 6 since it comes before the planning step now.~~

+Switched in zip betas, not in the original zips

 ## Loom Utilities (Custom) Camelscript

-Loom Utilities (Custom) is missing the camelscript in {{loomUtilities}} (Fix the caps) so it cannot call any custom loom utilities.
+~~Loom Utilities (Custom) is missing the camelscript in {{loomUtilities}} (Fix the caps) so it cannot call any custom loom utilities.~~

 ## Ensuring Council Mode always does a conversation in step 1